jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

   & T &
 \end{tikzcd}
 \end{figure}
-The first of these is called the \emph{associativity square} while the second is called the \emph{unit triangle}.
+The first of these is called the \emph{associativity square} while the two triangles in second diagram are called the \emph{unit triangles}.
 \end{definition}
 We call $\eta$ the _unit_, and $\mu$ the _multiplication_.
 Let us look at a familiar example:
 \begin{example}[Power-set monad]